Riblja Čorba: 1970s: Formation and immediate rise to fame

-Riblja Čorba's debut album, Kost u grlu (Bone in the Throat), recorded during the summer of 1979 and produced by Enco Lesić, was released in September 1979.
-The album cover was designed by the cartoonist and a former Porodična Manufaktura Crnog Hleba member Jugoslav Vlahović, who would later design covers for most of Riblja Čorba albums released until the present day.
-The track "Još jedan šugav dan" ("Another Lousy Day") was originally titled "Još jedan usran dan" ("Another Shitty Day"), but Đorđević was persuaded by PGP-RTB editors to change the lyrics prior to recording.
-The song "Mirno spavaj" ("Sleep Tight") was written by Đorđević and Suncokret guitarist Nenad Božić during Đorđević's days in Suncokret, and was previously recorded for the SOS' Prvi poziv.
-PGP-RTB editors believed that the verse "Popij svoje sedative" ("Take your sedatives") from "Mirno spavaj" might have reminded of drug abuse, and the initial number of album copies, with the version of the song containing this verse, were soon retrieved from the stores; about 100 copies of the album with the original version of the song were sold, and are today considered a rarity.
+Riblja Čorba's debut album, Kost u grlu (Bone in the Throat), recorded during the summer of 1979 and produced by Enco Lesić, was released in September 1979 through PGP-RTB record label.
+The album cover was designed by the cartoonist and a former Porodična Manufaktura Crnog Hleba member Jugoslav Vlahović, who would go on to design covers for most of Riblja Čorba's albums.
+The track "Još jedan šugav dan" ("Another Lousy Day") was originally entitled "Još jedan usran dan" ("Another Shitty Day"), but prior to recording, Đorđević was persuaded by PGP-RTB editors to change the lyrics.
+The song "Mirno spavaj" ("Sleep Tight") was written by Đorđević and Suncokret guitarist Nenad Božić during Đorđević's days in Suncokret, and was previously recorded for SOS' Prvi poziv.
+PGP-RTB editors believed that the verse "Popij svoje sedative" ("Take your sedatives") from "Mirno spavaj" might have referenced drug abuse, and initial copies of the record, with the version of the song containing this verse, were soon retrieved from the stores; about 100 copies of the album with the original version of the song were sold, and are today considered a highly valuable rarity.
 The album, featuring an edited version of "Mirno spavaj", soon reappeared in the stores.
-It was well received by fans and critics alike, mostly due to Đorđević's social-related lyrics.
-It brought a large number of hits: "Zvezda potkrovlja i suterena" ("Star of Attics and Basements"), "Egoista" ("Egoist"), "Ja sam još ona ista budala" ("I'm Still the Same Old Fool"), and "Ostani đubre do kraja" ("Remain Scum to the End").
-Kost u grlu was sold in about 120,000 copies. Đorđević was proclaimed the Rock Musician of the Year by most of the music magazines, and Riblja Čorba's hard rock sound with blues elements was not perceived as archaic, although the age of new wave in Yugoslavia was about to begin.
+It was well received by fans and critics alike, mostly due to Đorđević's socially-conscious lyrics.
+It brought about a number of hits: "Zvezda potkrovlja i suterena" ("Star of Attics and Basements"), "Egoista" ("Egoist"), "Ja sam još ona ista budala" ("I'm Still the Same Old Fool"), and "Ostani đubre do kraja" ("Remain Scum to the End").
+Kost u grlu sold about 120,000 copies, Đorđević was proclaimed the Rock Musician of the Year by most of the music magazines, and Riblja Čorba's hard rock sound with blues elements was not perceived as archaic by music critics, although the age of Yugoslav new wave had already begun.